lucas-mior/brn2/cbase/c-guidelines.md

         return mask;
     }

-    // even better (now the important variable is initialized near the loop) static uint32
+    // even better (now the important variable is initialized near the loop, while also keeping conciseness)
+    static uint32
     function(void *params) {
         double other_var;